 Employees are entitled to Statutory Paternity Pay if:

-Employees who qualify for statutory maternity or paternity pay are entitled to either the statutory weekly rate of £145.18 (as of April 2018) or 90% of their weekly earnings – whichever is lower, and this should be paid in the same way as their normal wage.
+Employees who qualify for statutory maternity or paternity pay are entitled to either the statutory weekly rate of £148.68 (as of April 2019) or 90% of their weekly earnings – whichever is lower.
+This should be paid in the same way as their normal wage.

 To help you keep on top of all the important dates you need to calculate maternity leave and pay, we’ve built our very own maternity calculator.